Chevrolet Volt (second generation): Specifications

 The Volt's revised batteries and Voltec powertrain feature a larger 1.5-liter range extender engine tuned for regular gasoline instead of premium required by the first generation.
 The new engine is rated for 101 horsepower (75 kW), representing approximately 20% more power than the engine used in the previous generation.

 As with the first Voltec iteration, the second generation battery pack uses battery cells by LG Chem.
 Their new chemistry reportedly stores 20% more electrical energy.
 The second generation battery pack uses fewer cells (192 vs 288), weighs 13 kg less and features a capacity increased to 18.4 kWh.
-The battery pack is projected to use a power controller integral to the motor housing with electric motors weighing 100 lb less while using less rare-earth metal.
+The battery pack used a power controller integral to the motor housing with electric motors weighing 100 lb less while using less rare-earth metal.

 Under the United States Environmental Protection Agency (EPA) cycle, the 2016 model year Volt all-electric range is 53 mi, up from the first generation's 38 mi.
 Total driving range is 420 mi.
 The EPA combined fuel economy in gasoline-only mode was rated at 42 mpgUS, up from 37 mpgUS for the previous generation.
 The official rating for combined city/highway fuel economy in all-electric mode is 106 miles per gallon gasoline equivalent (MPG-e), up from 98 MPG-e for the 2015 first generation model.
 The combined gasoline-electricity fuel economy rating of the 2016 model year Volt is 77 mpgus equivalent, 82 MPG-e in city driving and 72 MPG-e in highway.
 Both the all-electric range and fuel economy ratings are the same for the 2017 model year Volt.
 As of March 2016, and excluding all-electric cars, only the BMW i3 REx has a better combined gasoline-electricity rating (88 MPG-e) than the Volt.

-Likewise, only second to the BMW i3 REx, the 53 mi all-electric range is the second longest-range achieved by any plug-in hybrid car available for sale.
-Chevrolet expects that many 2016 Volt owners will run on battery only for 90% of their daily trips, up from 80% for the first generation owners based on OnStar data and other studies.
-To increase the electrically driven miles, the Volt would need better charging capabilities.
-The Volt's onboard charger can only handle 3.6 kW though, which is sufficient for overnight charging at the owner's home but falls short of the capabilities of public chargers.
-7.2 kW charging system is standard on the 2019 Volt Premier.
-7.2 kW charging system upgrade is a factory option on the 2019 Volt LT.
-The Volt also lacks a DC quick charging connector.
+When it was released, the 53 mi all-electric range was the second longest-range achieved by any plug-in hybrid car available for sale, only second to the BMW i3 REx, Chevrolet expects that many 2016 Volt owners will run using only the battery for 90% of their daily trips, up from 80% for the first generation owners based on OnStar data and other studies.
+The Volt's onboard charger can handle 3.6 kW, which is sufficient for overnight charging at the owner's home but falls short of the capabilities of public chargers.
+7.2 kW charging system was standard on the 2019 Volt Premier and optional on the 2019 Volt LT.
+The Volt did not have a DC quick charging connector.

 Real-world driving reports from some Volt owners show they have been able to achieve maximum all-electric range of up to about 70 mi, depending on driving style and conditions, well in excess of the EPA estimate.
-However, many gasoline vehicles, including performance oriented ones, report similar increases to the EPA's estimate when driven in an efficient manner.